Why Doesn't God Treat Everyone the Same? (And Why That's Actually Good News)

 "For there is no distinction between Jew and Greek; for the same Lord is Lord of all, bestowing his riches on all who call on him" (Romans 10:12).

-If God treated everyone identically, we'd either all be lost in our sins or saved by our merits.
-The gospel announces something better: a God who meets each of us in our particular need with His particular grace.
+First of all, if God treated everyone the way we think all should be treated, we'd all be lost in our sins.
+Christ came to level the ground of sin with forgiveness, not to level the ground of life with sameness.
+The Gospel announces that God meets each of us in our particular need with His particular grace.

-That's not unfairness—that's love that knows your name.
+That's not unfairness—that's love that knows our name.

-A God who runs every soul through the same standardized process would be a cosmic bureaucrat, not a Father.
+A God who processes every soul identically would be administering a system, not relating as a Father.
 But the God revealed in Scripture is intimately acquainted with your ways, knows the number of hairs on your head, and orders your steps according to His perfect wisdom.

 The same God.
 The same grace.
 The same cross.
 But a personal path designed by the One who knows you best and loves you most.